 Sirk: It’s really to accelerate growth.
 It could be a combination of the need to produce some sort of product, service or software.
 Or to hire talent.
-Mainly, it is about going after a big market opportunity.
+Mainly, it is about going after a big market opportunity & industry to invest in.

-Marlon: At the seed-level, we are looking at companies with a tested, working product that have a good sense of where they like to market that product and need funds to reach potential customers.
+Marlon: At the seed-level, we are looking at companies with tested, working products that have a good sense of where they like to market that product and need funds to reach potential customers.

 Sirk: You can look at the options along a timeline, starting with sweat equity/bootstrapping, and then possibly Friends & Family investors.
 Be very careful when considering this option.
-Early stage companies can then look to an Angel Investor.
-Later stages of development could then require investment at the VC level.
+Early-stage companies can then look to an Angel Investor.
+Later stages of development could then require new investment at the VC level.

 Marlon: Friends & Family, that’s usually at the level where it’s just you – you’ve quit your job to start this business, and need money to get started.
 The investment at this level is going to be relatively small.
 By the time you’re ready for an Angel Investor, maybe you have a co-founder at this point, and possibly even a prototype to demo.
 Investment can go up to half a million dollars, maybe up to a million.
 This money is put towards testing market fit/traction, which will lead you eventually to venture capital.